sindresorhus/weechat-notification-center/readme.md

 Values: `'on'`, `'off'`

 Determines whether messages from the current buffer should trigger notifications or not.
 This is especially useful if you use [wee-slack](https://github.com/wee-slack/wee-slack) and receive notifications for messages they send, as discussed in [#22](https://github.com/sindresorhus/weechat-notification-center/issues/22).

+### channels

+Default: `''`<br>
+Values: Comma-separated list of channel names

+Channels in this list will trigger a notification on every message received.